zele-git/AutomatedQuarryMultiAgentModel/README.md

 **Implementation Structure**

-JADE is used JADE to model and simulate the behavior of quarry agents within a distributed multi-agent system.
+JADE is used to model and simulate the behavior of quarry agents within a distributed multi-agent system.
 Each agent is designed as an independent software entity with decision-making capabilities, aligned with the goals of the quarry system.
 JADE provided the communication infrastructure and lifecycle management necessary for agents to interact using FIPA-compliant messaging protocols.

 Specifically, JADE was instrumental in: